The Best Drill Bits for Metal, Tested on Steel, Iron, and More

 What to Consider When Choosing Drill Bits for Metal

-Most drill bits fit both standard corded and cordless drills.
-While these small pieces of metal all look pretty similar, each type of drill bit is designed to make holes in specific materials—including wood, plastic, and metal—but won’t work as well on other materials.
+Most types of drill bits fit both standard corded and cordless drills.
+While these small pieces of metal all look pretty similar, each is designed to make holes in specific materials, such as wood, plastic, concrete, or metal.

 Bits that drill through metal are further classified by the types of metal they puncture.
-For example, some bits are capable of drilling through ferrous metals, such as cast iron, and others through nonferrous metals, such as copper and tin.
+For example, a bit for drilling through ferrous metal, such as cast iron, may not be the right choice for boring through nonferrous metals, such as copper and tin.

 Drill Bit Material